-- purchasing of flowers and plant materials - purchased locally, these can be from British Growers or from the wholesaler who deals with the Dutch auctions or directly from Columbia, Kenya and many other countries which produce flowers.
-Materials are purchased as much as possible via the wholesaler from growers who are certified with strict standards and codes of practice.
+- purchasing of flowers and plant materials - UK British flowers and foliage. and other grown materials are purchased as much as possible via the wholesaler/ growers who are certified with strict standards and codes of practice.

 - Recycling - Rain Water is collected externally in Butts for use for conditioning flowers and foliage.
-When cleaning out floral buckets and vases, unwanted dirty water is recycled to be used for watering shrubs and plants within the garden
+When cleaning out floral buckets and vases, hygiene is paramount, unwanted dirty water is recycled to be used for watering shrubs and plants within the garden,. .

 - Disposal of waste eg: all green stems, leaves and any fresh garden materials, residue of cut materials.
 All are recycled.
-Green waste is kept separate from cardboard, plastics and any other
+Green waste is kept separate from cardboard, paper and any other form of packaging used.

 - Using Recycled materials: Many of the glass vases and water tubes used are produced from recycled materials.

 - Sympathy designs: Funeral and Sympathy designs are suggested to clients which are environmentally friendly, the use of natural materials such as willow, twigs and any other natural support that can be used as a base for a design.

 - Deliveries - a fuel efficient delivery vehicle which is a low emission is used.
 Any additional vehicles required due to the size of work load are also low emission and hybrid..

-- Technology - IT technology has vastly reduced the use of paper; email and texting is used where possible to reduce the amount of paper used for communications to customers eg, wedding quotes, sending photographs to clients, invoices and statements.
-PC, Lap top, Tablet and Blackberry mobile carry out all of the above requirements.
+- Technology - IT technology has vastly reduced the use of paper; email and texting Virtual online meetings are used where possible to reduce the amount of paper used for communications to customers eg, wedding quotes, sending photographs to clients, invoices and statements.
+PC, Lap top, Tablet and mobile carry out all of the above requirements.
 When any IT items require replacing, the old ones are disposed of adhering to the local authority procedure for disposal of IT and electrical equipment, or can be updated and reused by charities.